Superexplosion12/Superexplosion12/README.md

 - 💞️ I’m looking to collaborate on anything C related (because I know nothing lol)
 - 📫 How to reach me: if you're reading this, you know how
 - 😄 Pronouns: I'm a guy
-- ⚡ Fun fact: I have no idea how git works yeah
+- ⚡ Fun fact: I have kind of a vague idea how git works now yay

 <!---
 Superexplosion12/Superexplosion12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.